TobiasWallner/plotpp/README.md

 Dependencies
 ------------
-All dependencies are managed by the [CMake](https://cmake.org/) scripts and use [CPM](https://github.com/cpm-cmake/CPM.cmake) to manage the dependencies.
+All dependencies are managed by the [CMake](https://cmake.org/) scripts using [CPM](https://github.com/cpm-cmake/CPM.cmake).
 The dependencies will be automatically downloaded, build and linked to the project.
 - {fmt}: [GitHub](https://github.com/fmtlib/fmt), [Documentation](https://fmt.dev/11.0/)

 Features